Diffuse Maxwellian illumination for safe wide-field retinal Doppler holography

 \section{Digital image rendering}

-Offline computation and registration of high-quality Doppler images from 12-bit, 768-by-768-pixel interferograms recorded at 35,000 frames per second by the Ametek Phantom V2511 camera was done by angular spectrum propagation \cite{Puyo2018}, singular value decomposition filtering and short-time Fourier transformation \cite{Puyo2020} with the image rendering software \href{http://www.holowaves.org/}{holowaves}.
-Numerical rendering of Doppler fundus images from the broad fluctuation frequency band between 2 kHz and 17 kHz and from the high frequency band from 12 kHz to 17 kHz are displayed in Fig.~\ref{fig_DopplerImagesVsConfig}.
+Offline computation and registration of Doppler images from 12-bit, 768-by-768-pixel interferograms recorded at 35,000 frames per second were performed by angular-spectrum propagation \cite{Puyo2018}, singular-value-decomposition filtering, and short-time Fourier transformation \cite{Puyo2020}, with the image-rendering software \href{http://www.holodoppler.org/}{HoloDoppler}.
+Doppler fundus images were rendered from the broad fluctuation frequency band between 2 kHz and 17 kHz and from the high-frequency band between 12 kHz and 17 kHz.
+Representative images are displayed in Fig.~\ref{fig_DopplerImagesVsConfig}.
 These images were computed from raw interferograms acquired in the three layouts of Fig.~\ref{fig_eyeConfig}.